-- A composite score on the ACT test of at least 21; - A mathematics score on the ACT test of at least 21: - Recommended are at least two years of study in a modern foreign language; - In addition to two years of algebra, a unit of geometry and a unit of trigonometry or advanced mathematics is also recommended.
+• A composite score on the ACT of at least 21 or the SAT equivalent.

+• A mathematics score on the ACT of at least 21 or the SAT equivalent.

+Recommended are at least two years of study in a modern foreign language.
+In addition to two years of algebra, a unit of geometry and a unit of trigonometry or advanced mathematics are also recommended.